pi0neerpat/indexer-docker-compose/performance/readme.md

 - use Traefik to set up multiple index nodes and try to increase req/min beyond 1k
 - Change postgres config to allow more connections
 - Does query node have some setting for connections.
 Couldn't find it in graph-node docs.
 Check my other notes

+# Picking a smaller server

+- Total db is 98GB for the phase 0 subgraphs, so likely will need 1TB.
+Unless I don't keep blocks.
+Will have to check whether this indeed does degrade performance if the archive node is nearby (!)
+- Choosing the $40/mo DO droplet has 4vCPU, 8GB RAM, 160GB SSD, which seems like enough
+- Similar server on Hetzner Cloud is 12 EUR ($14)
+- For comparable price of 34 EUR, can get a Hetzner Dedicated AX41-NVMe has 64 GB RAM, 6 CPU, 2x512GB SSD.